Nitin-Chandru/BigMart_Sales_Prediction/README.md

 ## 🧪 What This Case Study Demonstrates

-This is not a machine learning project.
-It demonstrates product thinking:

 - framing a data problem into an operational workflow
 - converting predictions into user decisions
 - designing for trust & interpretability